tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The fourth-round of the NIST process focuses only on KEMs.
 The goal of that round is to select an alternative algorithm that is based on different hard problem than ML-KEM.
 The candidates still advancing for standardization are:

-* {{Classic McEliece}}: Based on the hardness of syndrome decoding of Goppa codes.
+* {{ClassicMcEliece}}: Based on the hardness of syndrome decoding of Goppa codes.
 Goppa codes are a class of error-correcting codes that can correct a certain number of errors in a transmitted message.
 The decoding problem involves recovering the original message from the received noisy codeword.
 * {{BIKE}}: Based on the the hardness of syndrome decoding of QC-MDPC codes.
 Quasi-Cyclic Moderate Density Parity Check (QC-MDPC) code are a class of error correcting codes that leverages bit flipping technique to efficiently correct errors.
 * {{HQC}}: Based on the hardness of syndrome decoding of Quasi-cyclic concatenated Reed Muller Reed Solomon (RMRS) codes in the Hamming metric.
 Reed Muller (RM) codes are a class of block error correcting codes used especially in wireless and deep space communications.
 Reed Solomon (RS) are a class of block error correcting codes that are used to detect and correct multiple bit errors.
 * {{SIKE}} (Broken): Supersingular Isogeny Key Encapsulation (SIKE) is a specific realization of the SIDH (Supersingular Isogeny Diffie-Hellman) protocol.
 Recently, a mathematical attack (&lt;https://eprint.iacr.org/2022/975.pdf&gt;) based on the "glue-and-split" theorem from 1997 from Ernst Kani was found against the underlying chosen starting curve and torsion information.
 In practical terms, this attack allows for the efficient recovery of the private key.
 NIST announced that SIKE was no longer under consideration, but the authors of SIKE had asked for it to remain in the list so that people are aware that it is broken.
 While SIKE is broken, Isogenies in general remain an active area of cryptographic research due to their very attractive bandwidth usage, and we may yet see more cryptographic primitives in the future from this research area.